robocorp/template-extended-producer-consumer/README.md

-# Extended producer-consumer Robot Framework template
+# Extended Producer-Consumer Robot Framework template

-Extended Robot Framework first template combined with the Producer-Consumer model.
+Robot Framework template implementing a Producer-Consumer model using custom libraries and resources.
+This combines two already existing templates, such as "Extended Robot Framework template" and "Producer-consumer model template" into one.

 It features the following:
 - Producer-Consumer model: one task produce work and another consumes it.